Ryeimo/oer-library-links-template/README.md

 # Intro Paragraph

 Open Educational Resources (OERs) were coined in 2001 for the act of taking an open source approach to academic books and textbooks.
-Much like Free/Libre Open Source Software (FLOSS) developed its online programming culture around open licenses like GNU Public License (GPL) and copyleft, the collective aim was to similarly use open licenses for artworks (like Creative Commons's CC-BY-SA license) to develop a robust online library culture promoting and curating free books.
-OER is now incrementally taking over the Do-It-Yourself publishing world, with hundreds of new OER textbooks being written and digitally published each year, forever in the public domain for sharing openly and reading for free by anyone in the world with an internet connection.
+Much like Free/Libre Open Source Software (FLOSS) developed around open licenses like GNU Public License (GPL) and copyleft, the collective aim of OER was to similarly use open licenses for artworks (like Creative Commons's CC-BY-SA license) to develop a robust online library culture promoting free books.
+OER is now incrementally taking over the Do-It-Yourself publishing world, with hundreds of new OER textbooks being written and digitally published each year, forever contributing to the public domain and for sharing openly.

 The five "R's" of OER are the rights to: